Which language should I learn — French or Spanish? Which is better, easier, and more useful?

-For example, such as a place of work, a dream destination, cultural aspect, jobs for language learners, etc.
+For example, a workplace, a dream destination, cultural aspect, jobs for language learners, etc.

-With 20 Spanish-speaking nations, It is the official language of Spain and most countries in Central and South America, including the USA, Mexico, Argentina, Colombia, Peru, Venezuela, Chile, Ecuador, Bolivia, to name a few.
+With 20 Spanish-speaking nations, it is the official language of Spain and most countries in Central and South America.
+This includes the USA, Peru, Mexico, Argentina, Colombia, Venezuela, Chile, Ecuador, Bolivia, etc.

 There are over 500 million Hispanic populations globally.

 On the other hand, there are over 270 million French speakers worldwide.

-It is widely spoken in over 25 countries such as France, Canada, Belgium, Switzerland, Luxembourg, and a substantial part of Africa.
+It is widely spoken in over 25 countries such as France, Canada, Belgium, Switzerland, Luxembourg, and Africa nations.

-For instance, in Western Europe, some countries like Belgium, Switzerland, Luxembourg, etc., speaks French as an official language, whereas Spanish is only useful in Spain.
+For instance, in Western Europe, some countries like Belgium, Switzerland, Luxembourg, etc., speaks French as an official language, whereas Spanish is only helpful in Spain.

 If, as an Indian, you want to travel to any of the American continents, Spanish dominates, with more than half a billion speakers, roughly 40 to 50 million lives in the US.

 On the other hand, French is spoken in Canada, France, and other parts of Europe and dominates the West and North African Francophone regions.